-JOSEPH BONGIORNO Joe has been acting in and around the Hudson Valley area for over ten years–as Ray Dooley in The Beauty Queen of Leenane, Leon Trotsky in All In the Timing, Stevie in Good People and most recently as Stephen Hawking and Jesus with Voice Theatre in End Days.
+JOSEPH BONGIORNO has been acting in and around the Hudson Valley area for over ten years–as Ray Dooley in The Beauty Queen of Leenane, Leon Trotsky in All In the Timing, Stevie in Good People and most recently as Stephen Hawking and Jesus with Voice Theatre in End Days at the Byrdcliffe Theater.

-LACHLAN BROOKS A native New Yorker, Lachlan has been working with Voice Theatre since 2011, most notably appearing in Our Country’s Good (Mary Brenham/George Johnston) and Lovers: Winners (Maggie).
-She studied Shakespeare with New Genesis Productions, appearing in over a dozen productions.
-Theatre credits include Uncle Vanya (Playwrights Horizons Theatre School 2015), The Cavern (PHTS 2015) The Typographer’s Dream (PHTS 2014), Something’s Not Right (PHTS 2014), Taming of the Shrew (New Genesis Productions 2013), Macbeth (NGP 2012), Hamlet & Comedy of Errors (NGP 2011), and Romeo and Juliet (NGP 2010).
-She recently appeared in a music video for The Llewelyn Mix, and is currently studying drama at New York University’s Tisch School of the Arts and the Royal Academy of Dramatic Arts in London.
+LACHLAN BROOKS A native New Yorker, Lachlan has been working with Voice Theatre since 2011, most notably appearing in Our Country’s Good (Mary Brenham/George Johnston) and Brian Freel’s Lovers: Winners (Maggie).
+Theatre credits include Death of a Saleman (Playwrights Horizons Theatre School 2017), Antony and Cleopatra (Royal Academy of Dramatic Arts 2016), Uncle Vanya (PHTS 2015), The Cavern (PHTS 2015) The Typographer’s Dream (PHTS 2014), Something’s Not Right (PHTS 2014).
+She studied Shakespeare with New Genesis Productions, appearing in over a dozen productions: Taming of the Shrew, Macbeth, Hamlet, Comedy of Errors, Romeo and Juliet and others.
+Lachlan appeared in a music video for The Llewelyn Mix, studied at RADA in London, holds a BFA from New York University’s Tisch School of the Arts, and a MA from Columbia University.

 IRENE GLEZOS New York and regional theatre credits include: Anna in Shauna Kanter’s Legacy, Joyce/Isabella Bird (Top Girls), Fairouz in Naomi Wallace’s In the Heart of America (directed by Tony Kushner), Collette in Four Dogs and a Bone, Shirley in Criminal Genius, Sally in A Lie of the Mind (with Suzanne Shepherd), Serafina in The Rose Tattoo, Anna in Ron Elisha’s Two (with Mark Hammer) Bo in Criminal Hearts, Elaine in Jeannie Zusy’s Kicking Inside, Antigone in Antigone (directed by Suzanne Shepherd), Darlene in DT King’s Big Cactus (directed by Victoria Pero), and Nana in her own play The Crossing.
 Independent films include: Deadly Obsessions, One of a Kind and Skeleton Woman.
 She can also be seen in Woody Allen’s Celebrity and has appeared on television series including Sex and the City, Third Watch, Law and Order and Wright’s Verdicts.